ansible/ansible/docs/docsite/rst/community/documentation_contributions.rst

    .. code-block:: bash

-    pip install --user -r requirements.txt # This file installs unpinned versions that can cause problems with the Ansible docs build. pip install --user -r test/sanity/code-smell/docs-build.requirements.txt # This file installs tested dependency versions that are used by CI.
+    pip install --user -r docs/docsite/requirements.txt # This file installs unpinned versions that can cause problems with the Ansible docs build. pip install --user -r test/sanity/code-smell/docs-build.requirements.txt # This file installs tested dependency versions that are used by CI.

 .. note::